 Members of ASLGVP broadly support background checks on gun purchasers and other measures intended to reduce access to guns for those who commit certain crimes or experience mental health problems that make access to guns dangerous.
 We are also interested in promoting safer practices among people who choose to own guns and more robust and effective intervention programs in communities that experience high levels of gun violence.

-ASLGVP was founded in 2014 by legislators from across the country, led by Brian Kavanagh, a member of the New York State Legislature who chairs the coalition.
+ASLGVP was founded in 2014 by legislators from across the country, led by Brian Kavanagh, a member of the New York State Senate who chairs the coalition.
 Our activities are coordinated by a national steering committee.

 Annual Policy Summit